RijksICTGilde/words-humans-yield/README.md

 # Words Humans Yield game

-An interactive workshop where participants play the role of a Large Language Model (LLM) to learn how AI language models work.
-Players collectively form a neural network that predicts text, giving them insight into how neural networks function, the difference between training and inference, and how language models learn from data.
+An interactive workshop where participants physically embody a neural network to learn how language models work.
+This educational game demonstrates neural network concepts through a simplified "human neural network" that predicts words, with participants playing neurons, connections, and various network components.
+Includes complete workshop materials and a Python simulation to test and visualize the learning process.

+_The name "Words Humans Yield" is a playful nod to [WHY2025](https://why2025.org/) (What Hackers Yearn), the international non-profit outdoor hacker camp/conference in The Netherlands where this workshop will be presented._

 [See the whole game here](game.md).

 ## Simulation

+This simulation is to illustrate the process of the game.
+It's meant for facilitators, to understand the workings of the game better.

 ```sh
 uv run game.py